igee-17/birthday-reminder-app/README.md

 # birthday-reminder-app

-created a reminder app using React.js
+designed a reminder app using React.js